 In this article, I’ll review my two favorite wireless workout headphones for running and jogging: the Bose SoundSport Wireless Headphones and the Plantronics Backbeat Fit Wireless headphones.

 My workout routine consists of Crossfit-type exercises or of running with the kids or alone.
 When I run alone, I like to listen to music.
-Before I got the iPhone 6S Plus and the Apple Watch my running gear included the iPhone 6, Nike Distance Armband, and Bose Mobile in-Ear headphones.
+Before I got the iPhone 6S Plus and the Apple Watch my running gear included the iPhone 6, Nike Distance Armband, and Bose Mobile In-Ear headphones.

 Shop mentioned products

 The above setup worked, but it wasn’t ideal.
 There wasn’t a run where I didn’t yank the headphones out of my ears because I accidentally pulled on the cable.
 The Bose headphones have ear-tips (Bose calls it StayHear) that offer a more comfortable and secure fit.
-But even that didn’t prevent them from coming lose every so often.
+But even that didn’t prevent them from coming loose every so often.